samcday/node-clusterphone/README.md

 ### Replies and timeouts

 Note that when opting into receiving acknowledgements after dispatching a method, you're indicating that you're expecting a reply.
-If a reply is not received before a configurable timeout, then the callback/Promise will be invoked with a timeout error.
+If a reply is not received before a configurable (default *10 seconds*) timeout, then the callback/Promise will be invoked with a timeout error.

 For example, the following code will error: